bderraz/rest-api/README.md

 tool.

-To set up the project use this set of command:
+To set up the project use this command:

 ```bash
 bash install.sh
 ```

-To run the project use this set of commands:
+To run the project use this command:

 ```bash
 bash run.sh